How to Create and Utilize an Effective Asana Roadmap

 Project Roadmap

-A project roadmap is an overview of the project’s goals, key roadmap milestones, and deliverables.
+A project roadmap is an overview of the project’s goals, key project milestones, and deliverables.
 It provides a strategic view of the project, focusing on the “why” and “what” rather than “how” a project will get done.

 It’s designed to communicate with stakeholders so that everyone understands the project’s purpose and how much progress has been made.